Navajo, Hopi, and Ancestral Puebloan homelands across the high desert

 The great cataract where Haudenosaunee traditions tell of Lelawala and the Thunder Beings who dwell behind the falling water

-The remote river canyon where Dene oral traditions and 20th-century disappearances created one of Canada's most enduring mysteries
+The remote river canyon where Dene oral traditions about the Naha warrior people and 20th-century prospector disappearances created a layered frontier mythology

 A small adobe chapel in northern New Mexico where the dirt is believed to heal — the Lourdes of America